x676f64/secureum-mind_map/content/7. Audit Findings 101/Flash minting can be used to redeem `fyDAI`.md

 The flash-minting feature from the `fyDAI` token can be used to redeem an arbitrary amount of funds from a mature token.

+### Recommendation:
-1. Recommendation: Short term, disallow calls to redeem in the `YDai` and Unwind contracts during flash minting.
+Short term, disallow calls to redeem in the `YDai` and Unwind contracts during flash minting.
 Long term, do not include operations that allow any user to manipulate an arbitrary amount of funds, even if it is in a single transaction.
 This will prevent attackers from gaining leverage to manipulate the market and break internal invariants.
-2. Medium Risk severity finding from [ToB’s Audit of Yield Protocol](https://github.com/trailofbits/publications/blob/master/reviews/YieldProtocol.pdf)
 ___
 ## Slide Screenshot
 ![042.png](../../images/7.%20Audit%20Findings%20101/042.png)